Planning Phase

 Vietnam

-As of January 2023, the only type of visas for American citizens visiting Vietnam is the 30-day, single entry e-visa.
+As of January 2023, the only type of visa for American citizens visiting Vietnam is the 30-day, single-entry e-visa.
 The process is simple and I do not recommend using a third party to obtain the visa for Vietnam.
 You don’t even have to mail in your passport anymore!
 This is the website I used: https://immigration.gov.vn/web/guest/home.
 You will need a scanned copy of your passport, passport photos, and info about dates and ports of entry.

-Since we are leaving the country, then coming back, we each had to apply for two 30-day single entry e-visas.
+Since we are leaving the country, and then coming back, we each had to apply for two 30-day single-entry e-visas.
 Our answer was back in 3 days- no problems, no issues.

 Cambodia